Presented by the Central Conference of the Evangelical Covenant Church, adopted by the delegates to the 122nd Covenant Annual Meeting.

 WHEREAS, the Evangelical Covenant Church has numerous connections with Sudanese Christians both in Africa and here in North America; and recognizes that whole life stewardship means that all monies belong to God, and also has by resolution of this body acted to divest its holdings from companies which are engaged in harmful and/or immoral products and endeavors, therefore be it

-RESOLVED, that the Central Conference of the ECC call upon the Annual Meeting of the ECC to engage in the following justice action: to direct the Covenant’s institutions and agencies (including but not limited to its member schools and benevolent organizations) with investments operating in the Republic of Sudan to divest of all stocks, securities or other obligations (including endowment and retirement programs) from those companies as determined inappropriate according to the screening tool on the website www.sudandivestment.org or other appropriate resource or resources determined to be reliable and reasonably impartial.
-This divestment should occur within six months of adoption of this resolution, with a report of any action taken made to the Executive Board of the ECC.
+RESOLVED, that the Central Conference of the Evangelical Covenant Church call upon the Annual Meeting of the Evangelical Covenant Church to engage in the following justice action: to direct the Covenant’s institutions and agencies (including but not limited to its member schools and benevolent organizations) with investments operating in the Republic of Sudan to divest of all stocks, securities or other obligations (including endowment and retirement programs) from those companies as determined inappropriate according to the screening tool on the website www.sudandivestment.org or other appropriate resource or resources determined to be reliable and reasonably impartial.
+This divestment should occur within six months of adoption of this resolution, with a report of any action taken made to the Executive Board of the Evangelical Covenant Church.
 Moreover, such institutional and agency investment managers are not to make further investments in such companies until the Sudanese government stops its military and militia forces from committing genocide as indicated by either the International Association of Genocide Scholars or the U.S. Holocaust Memorial Museum’s Committee on Conscience; be it further

-RESOLVED, that member churches and individuals of the ECC be encouraged to conduct a social audit of personal holdings and investments with information provided on the ECC website directing how this may be accomplished.
+RESOLVED, that member churches and individuals of the Evangelical Covenant Church be encouraged to conduct a social audit of personal holdings and investments with information provided on the Evangelical Covenant Church website directing how this may be accomplished.